CobayaSampler/cobaya/docs/likelihoods.rst

 Input: specifying likelihoods to explore
 ----------------------------------------

-Likelihoods are specified under the `likelihood` block, together with their options:
+Likelihoods are specified under the `likelihood` block of your input .yaml file, together with their options:

 .. code-block:: yaml